twojustin/yahoo_finance_scraper/README.md

 Get the day's actives, % gainers, and % losers:

-    YahooFinance::Actives.new.actives # or #gainers or #losers
+    YahooFinance::Scraper::Actives.new.actives # or #gainers or #losers

 returns: